 No, they were just about to start!
 “Solo nosotras,” Yasmina smiled, flicking on the music.
 I couldn’t believe it!
 What joy!
 What pleasure!
-What a wonderful feeling to sway about freely my unusually long limbs without colliding into an animate or inanimate object at every step!
+What a wonderful feeling to sway about freely my unusually long limbs without colliding into an animate or inanimate object at every move!

 There were even times when the other two students didn’t show up, and it was just me and the teacher, whom I could pester with complaints and questions to my heart’s content (“But why can’t I do the sideways shimmy?
 Why?
 Why doesn’t it look as good as yours?”)
 On the downside, nobody in the class, including the teacher, spoke any English, so we had to suffice in our communication with gestures, intonation and a range of facial expressions.
-The other girl in the class who was my age seemed nice, but I could not glean much about her from my limited Spanish and her non-existent English save that she worked at a pharmacy, loved leopard print and Khaled.
+The other girl in the class, who was my age, seemed nice, but I could not glean much about her from my limited Spanish and her non-existent English save that she worked at a pharmacy, loved leopard print and Khaled.

 On the upside, one of the first things I mastered in the Spanish language were parts parts of the body – rodilla, tobillo, talón, cadera, codo, muñeca, cuello – much to my Spanish teacher’s amazement when we came to study that chapter in class.
-You bet, I knew them all!
-And, generally, I became known amongst the nice ladies at the dance school as the funny “American” girl (because I spoke English!) who laughed a lot, seemed genuinely excited to be in Spain (unlike the Spaniards themselves, who were desperate to leave), and who continually managed to bungle their language – which they didn’t seem to mind at all!
+You bet, I knew them body parts like a doctor.
+And, generally, I became known amongst the nice ladies at the dance school as the funny “American” girl (because I spoke English) who laughed a lot, seemed genuinely excited to be in Spain (unlike the Spaniards themselves, who were desperate to leave), and who continually invented new ways to bungle their language – which they didn’t seem to mind at all!

 I was recently interviewed by The Displaced Nation, a New York-based online collective of travelers, expatriates and ‘global nomads’ pursuing creative interests, in their homes-away-from-home.
 Click here to read the interview, and let me know what you think!